 Every student who does not complete highs school costs our society an estimated $260,000 in lost earnings, taxes, and productivity.
 High school dropouts also are more likely than those who graduate to be arrested or have a child while still a teenager both of which incur additional financial and social costs.

 “Third grade is kind of a pivot point,” says Donald J. Hernandez, a sociology professor at Hunter College at the City University of New York.
 “We teach reading for the first three grades and then after that children are not so much learning to read but using their reading skills to learn other topics.
-In that sense if you haven’t succeeded by 3rd grade it’s more difficult to [remediate] than it would have been if you started before then.”
-Here are some of the biggest findings and takeaways from the report:
+In that sense if you haven’t succeeded by 3rd grade it’s more difficult to

 - Among low-income 4th graders the shortfall in reading skills is especially pronounced: 83% of children from low-income families failed to reach the “proficient” level.